sakshatshinde/Plei/README.md

 ## How to install?

 #### This installation assumed you have python 3.X installed.
 [Get python here](https://www.python.org/ftp/python/3.8.1/python-3.8.1-amd64.exe)
- - Download **Plei.rar** from "releases" and extract it to your desired location
+ - Download [Plei](https://github.com/sakshatshinde/Plei/releases/download/1.0/Plei.rar) and extract it to your desired location
  - Run the following command
  > pip install -r requirements.txt
  - It might error out on "steamfiles" install.
 To fix this change your pip version to 9.0.X and run the above command again